Ausable Club: History

 The present clubhouse sits on the 600 acre site of Beede's Hotel, built in 1876.
 Beede's was one of the first of the Adirondack hotels to cater to wealthy sportsmen eager to escape city life during the summer, a phenomenon that predated the Civil War, but that was greatly accelerated by advances in transportation offered by steam ships and railroads.
 Beede's was notorious for its austere accommodations, but no less famous for its setting near Upper and Lower Ausable Lakes and the Ausable River, and for its views of Giant and Noonmark Mountains, Sawteeth and Mount Colvin.
 Guides were available to lead parties up the rocky ravine of the Ausable to lean-to shelters on the lakes, and thence to the high peaks above.

-When it became known that the woods around Beede's was going to be timbered by the lumber company which owned them, a prominent Philadelphia mining engineer and summer resident William G. Neilson, secured a two-month option on the property dated September 20, 1886.
-Neilson approached several friends to join in the purchase of 25000 acre, including the two lakes and nearby mountains.
+When it became known that a sale between lumber companies for the Ausable Lake region temporarily fell through, prominent Philadelphia mining engineer and summer resident William G. Neilson acted with “dispatch and courage” and secured a two-month option on the property dated September 20, 1886.
+Neilson then approached several friends to join in the purchase of 25000 acre, including the two lakes and nearby mountains.
 By December 1, 1886, William Neilson, William Alderson, George Burnham, Charles Hinchman, J.W.
 Fuller, Richard Dale and Edward Howell provided the down payment to secure a two-year warranty deed which was signed by Neilson and Alderson.
 By October 1887, twenty-nine stockholders had formed a corporation, the Adirondack Mountain Reserve.
 Although the Reserve prohibited hunting and camping, the land remained open to the public for hiking.
 The AMR added to its holdings, reaching a peak of 40000 acre in 1910.
 However, in 1923 and again in 1978, land was sold to the state of New York as part of the Adirondack Park, so that present holdings amount to about 7000 acre.

 In 1890, Neilson approached his friend Beede, and again, secured a two month option to purchase the Beede Hotel.
-Neilson then presented the option to the AMR Shareholders who agreed to purchase the Hotel property and form the Keene Heights Hotel Company which was organized to operate as a financially separate entity.
+Neilson then presented the option to the AMR Shareholders who agreed to purchase the Hotel property and formed the Keene Heights Hotel Company which was organized to operate as a financially separate entity.
 In the midst of the sale the building burned to the ground.
 The Corporation then hired the Philadelphia architectural firm Wilson Brothers & Company to design the St. Hubert's Inn and four months later the new hotel opened as the present structure.
 At the same time, Neilson purchased the 40 acre- Widow Beede- property which he then donated to the organization.
 By 1904 due to a Park wide decline in public interest and compounded by the forest fires in 1903, the Hotel proved unprofitable and the Hotel Company was closed in 1904.
 It is interesting to note that the Reserve had remained profitable.
 In 1905 the AMR integrated the Hotel Company and is now known as the Adirondack Mountain Reserve/ Ausable Club.